jsdevzone/jsdevzone.github.io/_posts/2015-08-15-packaging-sencha-ExtJs-application-with-github-electron.md

 You can find the native desktop version of your application in ```Electron``` folder.

-###Summary
-There are other options other than electron for native packaging like NWJS and TideSdk.
-Advantage of electron comparing with others is it gives you the ability to access the local npm modules directly from your html pages.
-And Sencha ExtJs combined with Electron is a great replacement for traditional desktop applications.

 Complete code for this blog post is hosted into [Github](http://github.com/jasimea/).